picnic/RelationExtraction/README.md

 The syntax of the command is:

-    Extraction Relation Fixpoint [Single] [Relaxed] \
-      rel mode [termination argument] [with rel1 mode1 rel2 mode2...]
+    Extraction Relation Fixpoint [Relaxed] (rel mode [termination hint] as "f") [(rel1 mode1 [termination hint] as "f1") ...]

 If the termination argument is not specified, the first argument of the expected Coq functions is assumed to be the decreasing argument.
-If a termination argument is provided, it may be one of the following cases:
+If a termination hint is provided, it may be one of the following:
 - Struct n: the nth argument of the expected Coq functions is assumed to be the decreasing argument,
-- Counter : the expected Coq functions are fixpoints using a supplementary argument which is a counter decreasing at each recursive call.
+- Counter: the expected Coq functions are Fixpoints using a supplementary argument which is a counter decreasing at each recursive call.